tech-science-club/Car_digital_cluster_with_web_dashboard/README.md

 A lot of information about how do automotive network is designed and works.

-As long as I study Python and its GUI Kivy, I have used it to design main App and deploy it on Raspberry platform.
+As I was studying Python and its GUI framework Kivy, I used it to design the main app and deploy it on the Raspberry Pi platform.
-In the end I have got the App with 3 screens, which we can shift calling popup dialog window
+In the end, I developed an app with three screens, which can be navigated by calling popup dialog windows.

 1. Clasic view:

 ![](1screen.png)